February 16 2024: Bible Verse of the Day – Friday after Ash Wednesday – Fridays’ in Lent – Days to Fast and Abstain – Matthew 9:14-15

 Today’s Bible Verse of the Day Reflections

 Fridays’ in Lent… are you ready for them?
-Every Friday in Lent is a day of abstinence from meat.
+Every Friday in Lent is one of the Days to Fast and Abstain from meat.
 So be sure to embrace this little sacrifice today in union with our entire Church.
 What a blessing it is to offer sacrifice as an entire Church!

 At the heart of the answer to that question is a basic understanding of redemption from sin.
 It’s important to understand the unique and profound teaching of our Catholic Church on this.